 - Big yields in a small growing area

-- More efficient use of lighting & space than with single-growing plants
+- More efficient use of lighting & space

 - These grows are great sources for clippings and future clones